 Let’s say you put in $100.
 You’ve already paid taxes on that $100.
 Over time, it will grow to $1,000.
 Which would you rather pay taxes on? $100 or $1,000?
 For a young person, the answer is easy.
 Always pay taxes when you’re really young.
 You’re in a low tax bracket.

-To convince your parent/guardian to open a Roth IRA on your behalf, there are many ways you can convince them.
+To convince your parent/guardian to open a Roth IRA on your behalf, there are many ways to pitch it.

 For starters, tell them that Roth IRA money can be used for educational expenses.
 It can essentially be a college fund.
 The money can also be used to buy your first home.
 You can even take out the principal when you would like.

-The only hangup is you must wait until you’re age 59.5 to pull out your investment income for non-educational/first home expenses.
-But that’s fine.
+The only hangup is you must wait until you’re age 59 1/2 to pull out your investment income for non-educational/first home expenses.
+But, that’s fine.
 Building wealth while young is about having patience.

 Or — You Can Simply Wait to Invest in the Stock Market